-data set.
-According to BRT analysis, Ω{AWP} is the most relevant forest property to explain temperature sensitivities (relative influence of 87 % for SI{MAT} and 89% for SI{Q95} ; see also Appendix B2, Fig. B2).
-However, the influence of Ω{AWP} on temperature sensitivity flattens out for high Ω{AWP} levels (Fig. 4).
-The second relevant forest property is forest height (H{max}).
-Forest with heights between 25 and 30 m benefit the most from increasing mean annual temperatures.
-The other three properties (LAI, Rao's Q, and θ) have a low influence on SI{MAT} .
+Ω{AWP} on temperature sensitivity flattened out for high Ω{AWP} levels (Fig. 5).
+The second relevant forest property was forest height (H{forest}).
+Forests with heights between 25 and 30 m benefited the most from increasing mean annual temperatures.
+The other three properties (LAI, Rao's Q, and tree height heterogeneity) had a low influence on SI{MAT} .

-Both sensitivity indices show similar relationships to the five forest properties.
-However, an increase in annual temperature amplitude always reduces productivity, whereas increasing mean annual temperature can result in a positive effect on wood production.
-To detect those stands that benefit the most from increasing temperature, we select the 5% of forest stands that showed the highest SI{MAT} -values in each forest height class (Fig. 4).
+Both sensitivity indices showed similar relationships to the five forest properties.
+However, an increase in annual temperature amplitude always reduced productivity, whereas increasing mean annual temperature could result in a positive effect on wood production.
+To detect those stands that benefit the most from increasing temperature, we selected the 5 % of forest stands that showed the highest SI{MAT} values in each forest height class (Fig. 5).
 In all forests classes, we found forest stands that would benefit from increasing temperatures.
-Analysing of their forest properties reveals that the Ω{AWP} levels were always high.
-Young forests (low forest height), which have a positive temperature sensitivity, show low functional diversity and low tree height heterogeneity (θ).
+Analyses of their forest properties revealed that the Ω{AWP} levels were always high.
+Young forests (low forest height), which had a positive temperature sensitivity, show low functional diversity and low tree height heterogeneity (θ).
 For older forests (of intermediate and high forest height) with positive temperature sensitivity, we found an intermediate level of functional diversity.
-Interestingly, for three variables (Rao's Q, θ and LAI), the relationships
+Interestingly, for three variables (Rao's Q, tree height heterogeneity and LAI), the relationships changed their character between young and intermediate forest heights.
+We obtained similar simulation patterns for SI{Q95} (Appendix B3 Fig. B5).